 The main criteria for all scoring are: Is the user protected?
 Can the user do their work?
+How far away is the threat kept from the user?

 Slight inconveniences of having inactive threats appear in Junk folders are not penalised.